The Voice Clinic Handbook

 Contributions from Dane Chalfin, Dinah Harris, Sara Harris, Markus Hess, Jacob Lieberman, Julian McGlashan, Scott Moisik, Phiroze Neemuchwala, John Rubin.

-The long awaited second edition of The Voice Clinic Handbook is due for publication in March 2017.
+The long awaited second edition of The Voice Clinic Handbook is here!.

 Now completely updated and expanded, largely rewritten, and with contributions by world-leading voice practitioners, the book is a manual of good practice in the voice clinic, from measurement and instrumentation, through evaluation and treatment, to considerations for special populations, including singers and voice professionals.